 Molina ensures that Members have access to the appeal process, by providing assistance throughout the whole procedure in a culturally and linguistically appropriate manner; including oral, written, and language assistance if needed.
-Appeals, Grievance, and State Fair Hearings information is also included in the Member Handbook.
-For further information, please reference the Appeals and Grievances section of the Provider Manual.
+Grievance information is also included in the Member Handbook.